Two dead, hundreds stranded in Irish flooding

 DUBLIN/BELFAST Two people died and hundreds were stranded in northern and eastern Ireland on Tuesday after torrential rain closed roads and rail lines, left shops and homes under water and led to the capital, Dublin, being put on an emergency footing.

-More than one month's rain fell on Dublin in 24 hours, causing several rivers to break their banks and flooding the country's largest shopping centre in the south of the city.
+More than one month's rain fell on Dublin in 24 hours, causing several rivers to break their banks and flooding the country's largest shopping center in the south of the city.

 Dublin City Council said the amount of rain that fell on the east coast on Sunday and Monday was unprecedented, damaging hundreds of properties and forcing many people to evacuate their homes.